-Marge Piercy and Breaking Out
+Marge Piercy And A Summary of Breaking Out

 Breaking Out is a poem that deals with the individual family life of a young pubescent girl living in mid 20th century America.
 She is acutely aware of the wrongs done to her by her parents and wants to 'break out'.